Fidexy/Obsidian/AAE2004 Exam Notes.md

 		carry out safety oversight of commercial operators
 	- Airworthiness
 		issue certificates of registration; certificate airworthiness to civil aircraft oversee the safety of aircraft maintenance organisations.
+	- Aerodromes
+		Provide regulation of basic training of licenses and certificates
+	- Air traffic services
+		Manage traffic within the country's airspace
+	- Certification
+		ensure the design complies with the required standards; satisfy the quality assurance test; and issue different types of certificates to civil aviation equipment
 ### ICAO
 - Oversees and facilitates the standardisation, harmonisation and cooperation of civil aviation of signatory states and national aviation authority
 - **Is not** an enforcement authority
-- Countries pledge to adhere to ICAO standards and establish CAA regulations according to ICAO annexes **Main Missions**
+- Countries pledge to adhere to ICAO standards and establish CAA regulations according to ICAO annexes
+- Develops Standards and Recommended Practices (SARPs)
+- SARPs are used y states to develop national civil aviation regulations **Main Missions**
 - Promote safe, efficient and orderly development of international civil aviation.
 - Set international standards necessary for the safety, security and efficiency of air transport.